rust-lang/book/src/ch06-02-match.md

 ### Matches Are Exhaustive

-There’s one other aspect of `match` we need to discuss.
-Consider this version of our `plus_one` function that has a bug and won’t compile:
+There’s one other aspect of `match` we need to discuss: the arms’ patterns must cover all possibilities.
+Consider this version of our `plus_one` function, which has a bug and won’t compile:

 ```rust,ignore,does_not_compile
 {{#rustdoc_include ../listings/ch06-enums-and-pattern-matching/no-listing-10-non-exhaustive-match/src/main.rs:here}}